carey-bunks/Whitened-Attention/README.md

 This repository contains two implementations of Whitened Self-Attention (WSA), a theoretically motivated enhancement for Transformer architectures that accounts for inter-token correlations.
 The first implementation is based on the block tridiagonal approximation to the autocovariance matrix, and the second is block pentadiagonal.
 For comparisons, there is also a separate standard attention implementation (no whitening).

 This code is based on the following paper:
-Whitened Self-Attention Anonymous authors Under review as a conference paper at ICLR 2026 Read the full paper on [OpenReview](https://openreview.net/pdf?id=XQ0VTUIhEJ)
+_Whitened Self-Attention_, Anonymous authors, Under review as a conference paper at ICLR 2026.
+Read the full paper on [OpenReview](https://openreview.net/pdf?id=XQ0VTUIhEJ)

 ## Overview